 A purchase order OCR API extracts purchase-order headers, line items, dates, references, quantities, and totals from PDFs or images into structured output such as JSON, CSV, or XLSX.
-A strong purchase order OCR API does more than read characters off the page.
-It handles layout variation across suppliers, buyers, and formats, then returns normalized data your ERP, approval, or matching workflow can actually use.
+A strong implementation does more than read characters off the page — it handles layout variation across suppliers, buyers, and formats, then returns normalized data your ERP, approval, or matching workflow can actually use.

 How the API Workflow Handles Purchase Orders Without a PO-Only Endpoint